Intercultural Perspectives on Teaching and Learning

 Helpful links: US State Department (for Hong Kong), US State Department (for China), Center for Disease Control, Lonely Planet Guide (Hong Kong), Hong Kong Tourism Board, Lonely Planet Guide (Shanghai)

-Temperatures during the summer in Hong Kong and Shanghai range between mid to high 80ºF to an average low to mid-90ºF.
-The weather is typically hot and humid, and occasional rains make bringing your rain gears important.
+Temperatures during the summer in Hong Kong and Shanghai range between mid to high 80ºF to an average low to mid 90ºF.
+The weather is typically hot and humid with occasional rains.

 For More Information